 November 1984

 On 22 and 23 November 1984, two storms hit the northern half of France, particularly the Brittany.
-At that time, the practice of naming storms had not yet become systematic in France or Europe.
+At that time, naming them was not yet done in France or Europe.

 The night of 23 to 24 November 1984 will go down in the annals of Brittany's meteorological history.
 An unusually intense storm hit the region, causing extensive damage and flooding along the coasts.